-4.1.
-Capital-related Fundraising:
+4.1 Capital Item Fundraising:

-- 4.1.1.
-Capital-related or small-scale capital fundraising would include items such as computers, furniture, playgrounds or street signage.
+- 4.1.1 Capital item fundraising would include items such as computers, furniture, playgrounds or facility signage.
 In such cases, fundraising is performed by a school council in consultation with the school principal.
 In addition to the fundraising guidelines and principles in Policy SO1, Fundraising, the school principal needs to ensure that system standards and requirements are met.
-These include: - 4.1.1.1.
-Computers and Computer Equipment the fundraising/donation must provide equipment that meets the current Grand Erie District School Board technical standard for information technology. - 4.1.1.2.
-Creative Playgrounds all playground equipment donations must meet the criteria defined in FT 105 Playground Equipment Administrative Procedures. - 4.1.1.3.
-School Signage The Grand Erie District School Board Visual Identity standards as set out in Policy SO25 must be adhered to for display signs, illuminated signage, etc., and must be pre-approved by the Manager of Facility Services to ensure construction requirements, signage standards and municipal bylaw requirements are met.
+These include: - 4.1.1.1 Computers and Computer Equipment the fundraising/donation must provide equipment that meets the current Grand Erie District School Board technical standard for information technology.
+The equipment must be approved by the Manager of the IT Department prior to initiating a fundraising plan or accepting donations of equipment. - 4.1.1.2 Creative Playgrounds all playground equipment donations must meet the criteria defined in FT 105 Playground Equipment Administrative Procedures. - 4.1.1.3 School Signage The Grand Erie District School Board Visual Identity standards as set out in Policy SO25 Visual Identity must be adhered to for displaying signs, illuminated signage, etc., and must be pre-approved by both the Manager of Communications and Community Relations to ensure adherence to Policy SO25 and the Manager of Facility Services to ensure construction requirements, signage standards and municipal bylaw requirements are met.

-4.2.
-Capital Project Fundraising
+4.2 Capital Project Fundraising

-- 4.2.1.
-Capital Project fundraising, or larger-scale fundraising, would generally involve construction of an item such as an auditorium, theatre or portable.
-If a group-such as a School Council-wishes to fundraise for a capital project, on its own or at the request of the Board, there are additional considerations.
-In these cases: - 4.2.1.1.
-If a school council or other group/organization has an interest in capital project fundraising, they should begin with the previously identified capital needs congruent with the multi-year plan of the Grand Erie District School Board.
+- 4.2.1 Capital Project fundraising, would generally involve construction of an item such as an auditorium, theatre or sports complex.
+If a group such as a School Council wishes to fundraise for a capital project, on its own or at the request of the Board, there are additional considerations.
+In these cases: - 4.2.1.1 If a school council or other group/organization has an interest in capital project fundraising, they should begin with the previously identified capital needs which align with the Multi-Year Plan of the Grand Erie District School Board.
 This is the preferred starting point.
 This should begin with a discussion with a school principal and superintendent of education and local trustee(s) to determine the recommended course of action for capital project fundraising.